Phishing Attack Prevention with a Key

 2. Reset passwords to be very long (and don’t reuse them).
 The longer a password, the harder it is to both memorize and brute force.
 Quite the deterrent for any hacker.

 Policy doesn’t police itself.
 But this system doesn’t depend on policy.
 Set it and go – that’s the best part.
-When a phishing email appears in all 300 of your employees’ inboxes, asking for their password, none of them will even know what it is to give.
+When a phishing email appears in all 300 of your employees’ inboxes, asking for their password, none will even know what it is to give.
 Even if a single employee is duped into a fake website asking them to log in, the employee will simply let the token authenticate.
 If the token doesn’t provide access, it’s because the website is fake – the protection via ignorance is bliss.

 To know what to guard against, check out the list on Phishing.org.
 These phishing email is particularly scary since the culprits did the laborious task of emulating actual emails.
 Cyber criminals are not your average con artists – and they’re learning to automate their attacks.
 We must begin automating our defense as well.